Post

 T-0 → Force logoff remaining sessions → Reboot → Disable maintenance mode

-The notification schedule automatically adjusts based on the RebootDelayMinutes parameter.
-For testing, pass -RebootDelayMinutes 5 to run through the entire cycle in 5 minutes.
+The notification schedule adjusts automatically based on the RebootDelayMinutes parameter.
+For testing, pass -RebootDelayMinutes 5 to run through the entire cycle in five minutes.

 Key Design Decisions